 Personal Protection

-* Wear safety glasses to protect from flux spatter
+* Wear safety glasses to protect against flux spatter

-* Ensure good ventilation to avoid flux fumes
+* Work in a well-ventilated area to avoid inhaling flux fumes

 Lead-Free Solder Requirements